Kometa-Team/Kometa/docs/defaults/sources.md

 ### Genre Collections

-The Genre collections use the [dynamic collections](../files/dynamic.md) system based on the genres found in your library and some default add-ons to consolidate some of the genres.
+The Genre collections use the [dynamic collections](../files/dynamic.md) system based on the genres found in your library and some default addons to consolidate some of the genres.

 If you are interested in seeing the lists that are used for the genre collections, you can find them here.